cloudberrydb/cloudberrydb/DEV_SETUP.md

 ```shell
 cd gpdb/build
 vagrant up
 ```

 The last command will take a while as Vagrant works with VirtualBox to fetch a box image for CentOS.
-The box image is many hundred MBi is size, so it takes a while.
+The box image is many hundred MiBs is size, so it takes a while.
 This image is fetched only once and will be stored by vagrant in a directory (likely `~/.vagrant.d/boxes/`), so you won't incur this network IO if you repeat the steps above.
 A side-effect is that vagrant has now used a